DURING YOUR VISIT

 What is your cleaning regime for the public areas?

 An increased cleaning protocol has been put in place.
 Virginia Zoo staff, volunteers and custodial team will patrol the Zoo grounds and wipe down all contact areas (e.g., handrails, benches, handles, etc.) each time they pass.
-Some high-touch areas have been roped off or closed and others are noted with signage.

 Can I rent a stroller or wheelchair?

 Strollers and wheelchairs can be rented for the day on a first-come, first-serve basis.
 They can be found outside the Zoo’s Gift Shop at the Stroller Shack.

 - Single Stroller: Member, $6 // Non-member, $8

 - Double Stroller: Member, $8 // Non-member, $10

 - Motorized wheelchairs: Member, $32 // Non-members, $36